-Endoscopic Ultrasonography (EUS) uses traditional endoscopic procedures with ultrasound technology.
-Less invasive than other procedures, physicians perform this endoscopic technique to examine tissue and walls of the upper digestive tract, such as the esophagus and stomach lining, as well as the pancreas, gallbladder and surrounding organs.
-An Upper EUS can confirm the presence of certain medical conditions of the digestive system without the need for more advanced procedures.
+Endoscopic ultrasonography (EUS) uses traditional endoscopic procedures with ultrasound technology.
+Advanced endoscopy physicians use upper EUS to examine tissue and walls of the upper digestive tract, such as the esophagus and stomach lining, as well as the pancreas, gallbladder and surrounding organs.
+An upper EUS can confirm the presence of certain medical conditions of the digestive system without the need for more advanced procedures.

 During the procedure, a physician passes an endoscope, or narrow, flexible tube, that includes a miniature ultrasound probe through your mouth and esophagus to the area under study.
 The ultrasound waves create detailed images that provide valuable information about your upper digestive tract.